pnp/blog/content/post/getting-started-with-sharepoint-s-custom-column-formatting.md

 ```

-We\'ve taken some images, which were found -- and purchased -- a website
+We've taken some images, which were found -- and purchased -- a website
 (there's a link included in the resources section at the end of this
 post), and uploaded them into a folder named "RaceIcons" inside of the
 standard Site Assets library on my SharePoint site.
 They're also named